lakshanavenkateshan/100daysofML-AWS/README.md

-#                                                        100 Days of Machine Learning + AWS Journey
+#                                                        100 Days of Machine Learning + AWS + DevOps Journey

-This repository contains my daily progress as I learn and practice **Machine Learning** while integrating with AWS step by step for 100 days.
+This repository contains my daily progress as I learn and practice **Machine Learning** while integrating with AWS and DevOps step by step for 100 days.
 Each day includes hands-on code, experiments, and notes.

 ---